jah-v/COLUMBITS/README.md

 - COLUMBITS.h: Contains core drawing primitives and bitmap manipulation algorithms; A collection of device-independent intermediate functions.
 Requires either a custom front and backend implementation, or one of the header files included in order to successfully display a window.

+- COLUMBITS_WINDOW.h: Contacts native APIs, contains functions to swap a bitmap to a window.

 - COLUMBITS_VECTOR.h: Contains higher-level geometric algorithms and rasterization methods.

 - COLUMBITS_IMAGE.h: Contains image format parsing for .png files.